OpenGlobalMind/old-ogm-wiki/Conversations/Conversations and Knowledge, Fast and Slow.md

 [Charles wrote](https://chat.collectivesensecommons.org/agora/pl/ora8nh5qxjyxfpmxghx3rwy37c),

- have plenty of thoughts on all this :slightly_smiling_face: and a few protocols largely untested
+ have plenty of thoughts on all this 🙂 and a few protocols largely untested

 i daresay the imperative is the DKR-NIC with IF sprinkled liberally